-- Harbison Environmental Education Forest; - Three Rivers Greenway (Saluda Riverwalk is part of this trail system, refer to Section 3.11); and - Saluda Shoals Park; and, - Saluda River Canal (refer to Section 3.10).
+- Harbison Environmental Education Forest; - Three Rivers Greenway Saluda Riverwalk Extension (refer to Section 3.11); - Saluda Shoals Park; and, - Saluda River Canal (refer to Section 3.10).

-Of these Section 4(f) resources, there would be only a temporary use of the Saluda Riverwalk extension of the Three Rivers Greenway, as discussed in Section 3.11.
+Of these Section 4(f) resources, there would be only a temporary closure for safety reasons of the Saluda Riverwalk Extension for construction of the project over the trail.
+As discussed in Section 3.11, FHWA sought public review and comment on a de minimis finding for the temporary closure as part of the DEIS circulation and public hearing and no changes were deemed necessary based on public comments.
 None of the other Section 4(f) resources would be directly impacted by the proposed project.